jpouch/qPCR-Biomark/README.md

 These scripts allow quick processing and analysis of high-throughput qPCR data generated on the Biomark HD from Fluidigm.
 Largest data set are 9,216 rows, difficult to handle on Excel.
-Using R to open and process data allows the user to quickly subset data and perform different analysis (average, standard deviation etc.)
+Using R to open and process data allows the user to quickly subset data and perform different analysis (average, standard deviation etc.) on the whole data set.

 We recommand using RStudio interface, because it is very user-friendly and easy to use for non expert R users.
 You can download it [here](https://www.rstudio.com/products/rstudio/download/).